Devin McCourty Has ‘Thought About’ Protesting Social Injustice Again

-FOXBORO, Mass. — The New England Patriots might join the Cleveland Browns, Seattle Seahawks, Philadelphia Eagles and other teams around the NFL by protesting social injustice.
+FOXBORO, Mass. — New England Patriots players might join those from the Cleveland Browns, Seattle Seahawks, Philadelphia Eagles and other NFL teams by protesting social injustice.

-Patriots safety Devin McCourty, who raised his fist last season after the national anthem with tight end Martellus Bennett, said Tuesday he’s considered showing some form of protest again this year.
+Patriots safety Devin McCourty, who raised his fist alongside tight end Martellus Bennett last season after the national anthem, said Tuesday he has considered showing some form of protest again this year.

 “I don’t know.
 I guess we’ll see,” McCourty said.
 “I think a lot of guys — I won’t speak for them — but I’ve thought about it and how to get involved and how to help.
 We’ll see.”